19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 - Special cabs called Alaska Cabs are always operating

-- Uber and Lfyt are alive and well in Fairbanks
+- Uber and Lyft are alive and well in Fairbanks

 - Traveling via train is possible between Fairbanks and Anchorage through Denali National Park